[This article was originally published in 2017 by Trucks, Parts, Service. It has been updated to include more timely information.]

 But whose drum, exactly?
 That’s where code key 34 steps in.
 Featuring five-digit codes for all manufacturers and their brands, code key 34 allows a technician to denote a front brake drum from BENDX, STMCO or any other manufacturer.

 Though most independent aftermarket operations are unfamiliar with VMRS, the long-time coding system is visible throughout in the parts and service industry.

-VMRS was built into Karmak’s first product when the company entered the market, and the coding system can still be seen in its Legacy product and service software, says John Lebel, director of partnerships at Karmak.
+VMRS was built into Karmak’s first product when the company entered the market, and the coding system can still be seen in its Legacy product and service software, says John Lebel, strategic partnership director, Karmak.
 Autopower has a similar VMRS coding chart built into the service features of its products, adds President Mike Mallory.

 Some of these features are disabled or hidden depending on distributor preferences, but the occasional dropdown or open forms for codes can be found in both programs.

 VMRS’s imprint is especially noticeable for service providers.
 Decisiv’s cloud-based Service Relationship Management (SRM) platform was designed with VMRS in mind.
 The platform’s dropdown menus, which allow service providers to record repair actions, parts used and the steps in a service event, are built on VMRS codes.